stenastena/SL/Terraform/storage2/Readme.md

 ```
 $ cd your_target_directory/Storage2
 ```
-## Part 1 Configure Azure service principal (it will be done onle once)
+## Part 1.
+Configure Azure service principal (it will be done only once)
 Login to the Azure CLI using:

 ```